Updated April 2026

 ADHD and Autism

 I was diagnosed with ADHD when I was 8.
 I was diagnosed with autism in October 2025 as an adult.
 My family never really suspected it and I only started figuring it out myself a few years ago.
 I'm currently waiting to hear back about the Persons With Disabilities (PWD) program in BC.
-Still waiting as of March 2026, which apparently is pretty normal given how slow the system is.
+Still waiting as of April 2026.
+Got a date now: should be processed by June 22.
+Apparently the wait is pretty normal given how slow the system is.

 Medication